 I’m extremely grateful to Drs.
-Owhadi, Scovel and Sullivan for replying to my request for “a plain Jane” explication of their interesting paper, “When Bayesian Inference Shatters”, and especially for permission to post it.
+Owhadi and Scovel for replying to my request for “a plain Jane” explication of their interesting paper, “When Bayesian Inference Shatters”, and especially for permission to post it.
 If readers want to ponder the paper awhile and send me comments for guest posts or “U-PHILS*” (by OCT 15), let me know.
 Feel free to comment as usual in the mean time.

 Professor of Applied and Computational Mathematics and Control and Dynamical Systems, Computing + Mathematical Sciences,

 “When Bayesian Inference Shatters: A plain Jane explanation”

 This is an attempt at a “plain Jane” presentation of the results discussed in the recent arxiv paper “When Bayesian Inference Shatters” located at http://arxiv.org/abs/1308.6306 with the following abstract: